superseriousbusiness/gotosocial/docs/api/authentication.md

 }
 ```
 ## Verifying it all
-To make sure everything went through successfully, query the `/api/v1/verify_credentials` endpoint, adding your new access token to the Header as `Authentication: Bearer your_brand_new_token`.
+To make sure everything went through successfully, query the `/api/v1/verify_credentials` endpoint, adding your new access token to the Header as `Authorization: Bearer your_brand_new_token`.

 See this example:
 ```bash